• Skip to primary navigation

 Related posts:

 Close up view of 4 bread based spinach hand pies, covered with sesame seeds.
 One is opened, revealing the spinach and feta filling.
 Spinach Hand Pies A very close up view of a paneer burger - a pakora battered patty of paneer, with cilantro-mint mayonnaise and a pickled slaw made of red peppers, carrots, and jalapenos, on a bun.
 Paneer Burger A cured loin of pork that has been rolled in cornmeal and sliced - proper peameal bacon!
 Peameal Bacon and Back Bacon Tandoori Marinated chicken breast with cucumbers, mango, red onions, and a cilantro mint mayo, on a bun.
-Tandoori Spiced Chicken Burger
+Tandoori Chicken Burger

 Reader Interactions